MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-qiskit.md

 #### Change quantum error correction scheme

-Let's rerun the resource estimation job for the same runnignexample on the Majorana-based qubit parameters with a floqued QEC scheme, `qecScheme`.
+Now, rerun the resource estimation job for the same example on the Majorana-based qubit parameters with a floqued QEC scheme, `qecScheme`.

 ```python
 job = backend.run(circ,